Bulgaria is becoming an increasingly popular ski destination. Word is getting out about the very affordable prices and stunning wintery landscapes.

 Famed for being the sunniest Bulgarian mountain resort, Pamporovo lays claim to more than 120 sunny days in winter making for some very comfortable and scenic skiing.

-While Pamporovo’s rounded mountain slopes and summits give it a reputation as a beginner-intermediate resort, it also has a number of difficult or black runs, like “The Wall”, for advanced skiers and boarders.
+While Pamporovo’s rounded mountain slopes and summits give it a reputation as a beginner-intermediate resort, it also has a number of challenging or black runs, like “The Wall”, for advanced skiers and boarders.
 Skiing Pamporovo is breathtaking with long winding runs through the forest and a vista over surrounding mountain ranges.

-For 4 nights in Pamporovo, including a ski in – ski out self contained apartment, lift passes and ski hire, all meals, including restaurant meals and drinks, expect to pay around 1000 Lev (~€500) for 2 people.
+For four nights in Pamporovo, including a ski in – ski out self-contained apartment, lift passes and ski hire, all meals, including restaurant meals and drinks, expect to pay around 1000 Lev (~€500) for two people.

 Pamporovo is 240 km’s from Sofia or 85 km’s from Plovdiv.
 Both have major airports and bus/shuttle connections to Pamporovo.
 The nearest major town is Smolyan 15 km’s away.

-If you arrive in Smolyan and wish to take a taxi to Pamporovo, beware the taxi prices.
+If you take a taxi from Smolyan to Pamporovo, beware the taxi prices.
 Some cab drivers have been known to hit tourists up for as much as 100 Lev for a fare to the mountain.
 You should pay no more than 20 Lev as the rate is 1 Lev/km.

-Located at the base of the Pirin mountains, Bansko has just been awarded “Best New European Ski Resort”.
-With over 65 km of slopes, it is credited with the longest slopes in Bulgaria and the longest season, running from mid December to mid May.
+Located at the base of the Pirin mountains, Bansko ski resort was awarded “Best New European Ski Resort”.
+With over 65 km of slopes, it is credited with the longest slopes in Bulgaria and the most extended season, running from mid-December to mid-May.

-Huge investment into the town has seen rapid development bringing new luxury hotels and a fast six person chair lift upgrade making Bansko Bulgaria’s most modern and popular ski resort.
+Huge investment in the town has seen rapid development bringing new luxury hotels and a fast six-person chairlift upgrade making Bansko Bulgaria’s most modern and popular ski resort.
 Bansko also regularly plays host to both local and international alpine and biathlon events such as the FIS World Cup Alpine Ski Races.

 The downside to Bansko is the only way up the mountain is the gondola which is a walk or drive from all accommodation.
 This means carrying your gear up and down each day.
 There is a great little ski hire just opposite the gondola car park.
-They not only had good gear at a reasonable rate but will also store everything including your boots each night, which takes the hassle out of having to carry all your kit up and back each day.
+They had good equipment at a reasonable rate and will also store everything including your boots each night, which takes the hassle out of having to carry all your kit up and back each day.

 Unlike Pamporovo, Bansko doesn’t have any ski in – ski out accommodation but there is plenty within walking distance to the main gondola.
-We stayed in a comfortable family run hotel with large rooms and breakfast included on the main strip, a 5 min walk from the gondola.
-While it was very good value at 85 Lev per night (~€45), comparative to our self contained one bedroom apartment right on the slopes in Pamporovo, Bansko is a little more expensive.
+We stayed at Hotel Gazei, a comfortable family run hotel with large rooms and breakfast included on the main strip, a 5 min walk from the gondola.
+While it was excellent value at 85 Lev per night (~€45), comparative to our self contained one bedroom apartment right on the slopes in Pamporovo, Bansko is a little more expensive.

 Along the main strip you will find no end of English themed pubs, Bulgarian restaurants, and plenty of take-away Fast Food, and, of course, a plethora of ski shops as well as an ice skating rink and the occasional strip joint.
 So, if it’s nightlife and shopping you want, Bansko is the place for you.